CSULB Biotechnology Club

 Edurne Gonzalez de la Vega

 Edurne Gonzalez de la Vega is a highly accomplished protein scientist with over 5 years of specialized experience in biotherapeutic development and protein purification.
-Currently serving as a Senior Research Associate at Evercrisp Biosciences, she has demonstrated exceptional expertise in the purification of over 300 protein fusion therapeutics, with a particular focus on advancing novel biologics from discovery through optimization.
+Currently serving as a Process Development Specialist at Codexis, she has demonstrated exceptional expertise in the purification of over 300 protein fusion therapeutics, with a particular focus on advancing novel biologics from discovery through optimization.

 Edurne's academic foundation includes an M.S. in Biotechnology from the University of Nevada, Reno, where she doubled protein yields in natural rubber protein research, and she is currently pursuing a Master of Molecular Science and Software Engineering at UC Berkeley.
 Her proven track record of cross-functional collaboration, regulatory compliance expertise (GLP, FDA), and commitment to advancing biotherapeutic discovery makes her a valuable leader in the biotechnology industry.